feather-design-system/feather-design-system/docs/Components/Ripple/README.md

 ---
 title: "Ripple"
 lang: en-US
+pre: "@featherds/ripple"
+description: "Provides feedback on clickable elements that is both useful and beautiful."
 tags: ["Ripple", "component"]
 layout: ComponentLayout
 ---

-`@featherds/ripple`

-`FeatherRipple` applies a material style ripple to it's parent element when it is clicked.
+`Ripple` applies a material style ripple to it's parent element when it is clicked.

 ## Usage

 Color and opacity must be provided by the consuming component.
-These should always be CSS Variables from our theme.
+These should always be CSS Variables from a theme.

 :::tip NOTE
 When using a ripple it will force its direct parent to have `overflow:hidden` in order for it to appear correctly.